arrowhead-f/x509-profile/proposal.md

 The `KeyUsage` extension is a set of bit flags used to indicate various ways in which a certificate _may_ be used.
 Please refer to RFC 5280 Section 4.2.1.3 for descriptions of each bit flag.
+The extension _must_ be used in all certificates.
+How to set it is outlined in the section specific to each particular certificate profile.

 The `ExtKeyUsageSyntax` extension has the same purpose, but is open-ended in the sense that it allows for any OID to be used as an indication of what a certain certificate _may_ be used for.
 RFC 5280 lists six such identifiers, out of which two has particular bearing on this document, namely the `serverAuth` (OID `1.3.6.1.5.5.7.3.1`) and `clientAuth` (OID `1.3.6.1.5.5.7.3.2`) identifiers, which indicate that the certificate holder should be allowed to act as a World Wide Web TLS server and client, respectively.
+The extension _must_ be used in all end entity certificates, as well in the certificates of the CAs that handle CSRs directly via network application interfaces.
+The `serverAuth` and `clientAuth` identifiers _must_ be included.
+Other identifiers _may_ be used.

 #### 2.1.9.2 Policy Extensions